 Can You Get A Grass Allergy From Pets That Spend Time Outdoors?

-Grass allergies can be caused by various types of pollen, including grass pollen, which is why you need to be careful when mowing your lawn.
+Grass allergies can indeed be triggered by various types of pollen, including grass pollen.
+Therefore, it’s essential to take precautions when spending time outdoors, especially during activities such as mowing the lawn.

 Conclusion